ava-labs/avalanche-docs/docs/quickstart/multisig-utxos-with-avalanchejs.md

 ### Creating Transferable Output

-The `createOutput()` function will create and return the transferable output according to arguments amount, assetID, owner addresses, locktime, and threshold.
-Locktime represents the timestamp after which this output could be spent.
+The `createOutput()` function will create and return the transferable output according to arguments amount, assetID, owner addresses, lock time, and threshold.
+Lock time represents the timestamp after which this output could be spent.
 Mostly this parameter will be 0.

 ```javascript